-2001;Thompson et al., 2015).
-This surface reflectance spectrum is combined with real time atmospheric measurements, namely aerosol optical depth and columnar water vapor, to parameterize MODTRAN predicted radiance for the airborne spectrometer.
-Another technique is to model apparent airborne surface reflectance using radiative transfer, and then re-scale to ground reflectance using an empirical line correction (Gao et al., 1993;Moran et al., 2001;Smith and Milton, 1999).
+For comparison of model-predicted and airborne measured radiance, a surface reflectance spectrum coincident with the time of the aircraft overflight is required as an input to MODTRAN (Green et al., 1993; Green et al., 1998; Slater et al., 1987; Thome, 2001; Thompson et al., 2015).
+This surface reflectance spectrum is combined with real time atmospheric measurements, namely aerosol optical depth and columnar water vapor to parameterize MODTRAN predicted radiance for the airborne spectrometer.
+Another technique is to model apparent airborne surface reflectance using radiative transfer, and then re-scale to ground reflectance using an empirical line correction (Gao et al., 1993; Moran et al., 2001; Smith and Milton, 1999).
 For the SIMPL/AVIRIS-NG 2015 Greenland campaign, no ground or ship campaign occurred over the Greenland Ice Sheet or sea ice, which were the primary measurement targets of interest.
 Logistical challenges and cost prevented ground deployment on the Greenland Ice Sheet or ship deployment on the open ocean for purposes of acquiring in situ ground measurements.
 However, on 14 August 2015, a calibration/validation experiment was conducted on a tarmac at Thule Air Base where both UC-12B and Dynamic Aviation aircraft carrying the non-imaging airborne spectrometers and AVIRIS-NG flew near simultaneously acquiring measurements over dark asphalt.
-Our initial focus in this paper is to document the radiometric calibration methods for deployment of the airborne spectrometers aboard the UC-12B aircraft, and to assess the nadir viewing spectrometer's measurement performance over bright and dark Greenland targets during the absolute in-flight radiometric calibration experiment.
+Our initial focus in this paper is to document the traceable radiometric calibration methods for deployment of the airborne spectrometers aboard the UC-12B aircraft, and to assess the nadir viewing spectrometer's measurement performance over bright and dark Greenland targets during the in-flight radiometric calibration experiment.
 We plan to compare the nadir viewing spectrometer's measurement performance against AVIRIS-NG for the Thule Air Base calibration/validation experiment, but reserve that effort for future investigation.

-Given our ground campaign constraints, we developed an alternative comparison method to assess_measurement performance based on MODTRAN along with a coincident Landsat 8 OLI image acquisition.
-This alternative method involved selecting two independent flight line segments over homogenous bright Greenland ice and dark bare rock/soil targets using both high resolution camera images, and the 29 July Landsat 8 OLI image (Figure 9).
-As an additional check for these dark and bright target segments, we used the zenith viewing irradiance measurements to confirm that variance in measured nadir viewing spectrometer radiance was not contaminated by broken cloud cover_during these flight segments.
-To reduce uncertainty in MODTRAN calculations, knowledge about the surface reflectance is required to partition light scattering and absorption within the spectrometer's LOS.
-As described above, we did not measure ground reflectance during the absolute in-flight radiometric calibration experiment.
-Thus, our alternative was to use airborne apparent reflectance from the nadir viewing spectrometer as an input to MODTRAN.
+Given our ground campaign constraints, we developed an alternative comparison method to assess measurement performance based on MODTRAN along with a coincident Landsat 8 OLI image acquisition.
+This alternative method involved selecting two independent flight line segments over homogenous bright Greenland ice (Figure 8a and 8b) and dark bare rock/soil (Figure 8c and 8d) targets using both high resolution camera images, and the Landsat 8 OLI images.
+As an additional check for these dark and bright target segments, we used the zenith viewing irradiance measurements to confirm that variance in measured nadir viewing spectrometer radiance was not contaminated by broken cloud cover during these flight segments.
+To reduce uncertainty in MODTRAN predictions, knowledge about the surface reflectance is required to partition light scattering and absorption within the spectrometer's LOS.
+As described above, we did not measure ground reflectance during the in-flight radiometric calibration experiment.
+Thus, our alternative was to use airborne apparent reflectance from the nadir viewing spectrometer as an input to MODTRAN (Figure 9).

 Airborne spectrometer measured radiances include atmospheric path radiances due to Rayleigh and aerosol scattering and surface-reflected solar radiances.
-Because we did not measure ground reflectance, the nadir viewing airborne radiances for the bare rock/soil and Greenland ice (dark and bright) targets were converted to apparent reflectance (e.g., Tanré et al., 1990; Gao et al., 1993) to compare MODTRAN predicted radiances with airborne measured radiances.
+Because we did not measure ground reflectance, the airborne nadir viewing radiances for the bare rock/soil and Greenland ice (dark and bright) targets were converted to apparent reflectance (e.g., Tanré et al., 1990; Gao et al., 1993) to compare MODTRAN predicted radiances with airborne measured radiances.
 The definition of apparent reflectance can be described as:

-$$\rho^{obs}(\lambda, \theta, \phi, \theta_0, \phi_0) = / \pi L{obs}(\lambda, \theta, \phi, \theta_0, \phi_0) / [\mu_0 F_0(\lambda)]$$
+$$\rho^{\text{obs}}(\lambda, \theta, \phi, \theta_0, \phi_0) = / \pi L{\text{obs}}(\lambda, \theta, \phi, \theta_0, \phi_0) / [\mu_0 F_0(\lambda)]$$ (3)